iluwatar/java-design-patterns/microservices-aggregrator/README.md

 **Programmatic Example**

-Our web marketplace needs information about products and their current inventory.
-It makes a call to an aggregator service, which, in turn, calls the product information and product inventory microservices, returning the combined information.
+Our web marketplace utilizes an Aggregator microservice to fetch combined product and inventory information from separate microservices, ensuring efficient data processing and improved system performance.

 Let's start from the data model.
 Here's our `Product`.